-- The work required can be precisely described in all details. - There is no great risk attached to its construction (unforeseen troubles) - No large or numerous alterations are called for during construction.
+- The job is not very large. - The work required can be precisely described in all details. - There is no great risk attached to its construction (unforeseen troubles) - No large or numerous alterations are called for during construction.

 Sometimes, Combination of both unit price contract and Lump-sum contract may be used in one work.
 The substructure of a large work may be based on unit price contract where as the superstructure of the same work may be based on -Lumpsum contracts.